The West's historic drought in 3 maps - KESQ

 Current drought

-More than 94% of the West is in drought, the largest area on record.
-More than 60% of the region is in ‘extreme’ or ‘exceptional’ drought — the two most severe categories — expanding by 35,000 square miles, or roughly the size of the state of Indiana.
+More than 95% of the West is in drought, the largest area on record.
+More than 65% of the region is in ‘extreme’ or ‘exceptional’ drought — the two most severe categories — expanding by 60,000 square miles, or about the size of the state of Georgia, during the month of July.

 As the planet warms, drought and extreme heat will also fuel deadly wildfires.
 Multiple studies have linked rising carbon dioxide emissions and high temperatures to increased acreage of burning across the West, particularly in California.